lightning-js/blits/docs/components/user_input.md

 If the currently focused component does not handle a key press, Blits will traverse up the component hierarchy, checking for any _parent_ component that does have a function defined for that key press in the `input`-key.
 This input event handling chain continues until it reaches the root Application component.

 When a component handles a key press by having a corresponding function specified, said component receives focus, and the event handling chain stops by default.
-However, if you want the input event to propagate up the hierarchy further, you have two options:
+However, if you want the input event to propagate up the hierarchy further, you have three options:

+1. **Change focus only (no bubbling)**: Use `this.parent.$focus()` without the event parameter.
+This only changes focus to the parent and does not bubble the event.
-1. **Move focus to parent and bubble the event**: Use `this.parent.$focus(e)` to both change focus to the parent and bubble the event.
+2. **Change focus and bubble the event**: Use `this.parent.$focus(e)` with the event parameter.
+This changes focus to the parent AND bubbles the event to the parent's input handler.
-2. **Bubble event without changing focus**: Use `this.$bubbleInput(key, e)` to invoke the parent's input handler without changing focus.
+3. **Bubble event without changing focus**: Use `this.$bubbleInput(key, e)`.
+This bubbles the event to the parent's input handler WITHOUT changing focus.

+**Note**: Both `this.parent.$focus(e)` and `this.$bubbleInput(key, e)` bubble events to the parent.
+The only difference is whether focus changes.

 ```javascript
 {